 The bus arrives at Siem Reap central bus station or Chong Kov Sou station located 7km west of the town, near Phsar Leu (the 'Upper Market').
 This is where all buses arrive to and depart from.

 The bus departs from Siem Reap at 5:30am and arrives in Kampong Cham in time to connect with the bus from Phnom Penh.
 Here, you will be transfered to either the Phnom Penh bus or a minivan.
 In some cases, buses or minivans will take you to the border and transfer you to Lao buses or minivans to take you to your final destination

 There are a few ways to buy bus tickets, through travel agents, at the bus station prior to boarding, or through tickets booking sites (online).
 For your convenience here are quick links to online booking sites.
-You can also do a bus search through the search box at the top of the page.

 For enquiries, call +856 (0)31 212428, bus station at KM2 in Pakse.